dewale005/taskmanager/README.md

-# LettingHub Application
+# Task Manager Application
-Welcome to the LettingHub Application!
+Welcome to the Task Manager Application!
 This document provides instructions on how to set up, run, and test the application using Docker Compose.

 ## Prerequisites